 Even though there is no calculator allowed, Quantitative Numerical Reasoning is not so difficult in the Civil Service exam especially if the examinee is very good in Math and logic.

 It involves mainly with the basic Mathematical processes – addition, subtraction, multiplication and division for fractions, ratios, equations, and some problem solving or word problems.
 There are many series and sequence-questions as well.

-Tips to pass the Numerical Reasoning Test in Civil Service Exam
+Tips to Pass the Numerical Reasoning Test in the Civil Service Exam

 - Relax and just enjoy answering your Math quizzes.
 If you’re relaxed, you’ll never lose focus and that is so important.